NEW ACTION1 PLATFORM: NOW WITH MACOS SUPPORT

 Where are Action1 cloud servers hosted?

-Action1 cloud servers are currently hosted with Amazon Web Services in Virginia, USA datacenter.
+Action1 cloud servers are hosted by Amazon Web Services in data centers located in Virginia, USA, and Frankfurt, Germany.
 If your organization is subject to any local data privacy regulations that restrict you from trusting the above-mentioned location, please contact technical support to discuss your requirements.

 How secure is Action1 Cloud?